PythonUser-ux/Password-collector/README.md

 You can use each time a different path for Value and Key by passing the desiderd path using the arguments --value_path and --key_path. <br>

-It may be an option to keep the Key far away from the Value altough it should **never** get lost.
+It may be an option to keep the Key far away from the Value altough it should **never** get lost. <br>

+Another good idea is to change the name of the script :)